 Running HPL is at least a multi dimensional problem, where the main 6 dimensions are:

-Unfortunately, these 6 dimensions are only partly dependent on each other, some are not.
-For example, the problem size depends on the hardware size (nodes, memory, cores), but usually not on the HPL version.
-While the xhpl binary depends on the HPL version, MPI, LA and the compiler/linker, but not on the hardware memory size (unless optimized).
+binary depends on the HPL version, MPI, LA and the compiler/linker, but not on the hardware memory size (unless optimized).
 The problem size configuration (HPL.dat) is not dependent on MPI and vice versa.
 Therefore, a strictly hierarchical directory structure to run HPL does not seem possible.
 The following diagram shows roughly the dependencies in round brackets and is the proposed directory structure of described linpack runs.
 This is the same as for the Raspberry Pi (rpi) (for educational purposes).

 The following directory structure is used throughout this guide, with dependency information in round brackets and dimension information in angle brackets.